k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/08_custom_ws_input_parameters.md

-# Custom Web Services Input Parameters
+# Custom-Built Web Services Input Parameters

-Fabric lets you pass input parameters to the custom web services, with various ways to define it and with a flexibility when passing them.
+Fabric lets you pass input parameters to the custom-built web services, with various ways to define it and with a flexibility when passing them.

 ## Defining The Input Parameters